ACLU Won't Quit Fight over Eavesdropping

 NPR's Martin Kaste reports from Cincinnati.

-Ms. ANN BEESON (Attorney, American Civil Liberties Union): He should not be the one that gets to decide when he follows the laws.
+ANN BEESON: He should not be the one that gets to decide when he follows the laws.

 KASTE: Beeson was in Cincinnati yesterday trying to save the ACLU's lawsuit over the surveillance program.
 She scored a victory last summer when a federal judge in Detroit ruled the warrantless wiretapping unconstitutional and ordered it shut down.
 That case is on appeal, but now the government has moved to dismiss it all together in part because of Gonzales' statement.
 The government says the issue is now moot, but Beeson says no, it's not.
 Not as long as the attorney general still believes in principle that the executive branch can tap phones without a warrant.